Mohamad Kdouh (footballer, born 1997)

 Coming through the youth system, Kdouh began his senior career at Ahed in 2013, winning multiple titles – most notably the 2019 AFC Cup.
 He was sent on loan abroad, to Bangladeshi side Bashundhara Kings in 2019, to Saudi Arabian side Al Jandal in 2020, and to Iraqi sides Amanat Baghdad and Al-Zawraa in 2021 and 2022.
+Kdouh moved to Safa on a permanent deal in 2023, and then returned to Amanat Baghdad in 2024.

 Having represented Lebanon internationally at youth levels, Kdouh made his senior debut in the 2019 WAFF Championship, where he also scored his first goal.

 Club career

 Ahed

 Coming through the youth academy, Kdouh made his senior debut for Lebanese Premier League side Ahed in 2013.
 His first goal came during the 2016–17 season, which he ended with seven goals in 17 appearances.
 In the following season he scored five in 12.
 Kdouh equaled the previous season's league goal tally in the 2018–19 season, with two more games, and scored five goals along with two assists in the 2019 AFC Cup.